sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 1. Save the extracted boolean value for moderation in a new index field
 1. Also submit the OCR text to the content moderator API
+1. Keep the OCR text been submited to Entity, Language and Key Phrases extractions

 ```json
       {